 “The inequities that have been present in our education systems and in society for a long time, and probably forever, have been thrown into the foreground by the dual pandemics.”

-In conversation, the three discussed some of the ideas that the twin pandemics, racism and COVID-19, have highlighted are:
+In conversation, the three discussed some of the ideas that systemic racism and the COVID-19 pandemic have highlighted are:

 - The relationship between equality, equity and justice